 Every great cocktail starts with a great foundation, and in this case, that’s your bourbon.
 Before you even think about mixing, take the time to get to know the whiskey you’re working with.
 Bourbon typically has a beautifully balanced flavor profile with notes of caramel, nougat, and vanilla that make it a perfect base for cocktails.
 However, each expression has its own unique character.
 Our Mary Dowling whiskeys, for example, offer distinct profiles, from the rich notes of our Double Oak Barrel to the complex character of our Tequila Barrel finish.
 Pour a small amount neat, give it a taste, and identify its primary flavors.
 Is it spicy, sweet, oaky, or fruity?
 Understanding its personality will help you choose complementary ingredients that enhance its best qualities.

-Choose the Right Sweet Vermouth
+How to Pick the Right Sweet Vermouth

 Sweet vermouth is much more than just a sweetener; it’s a complex, fortified wine infused with a secret blend of botanicals.
 It’s the ingredient that bridges the gap between the whiskey and the bitters, adding layers of sweet, fruity, and spicy flavors to balance the bourbon’s strength.
 The quality and character of your vermouth matter immensely.
 Different brands can range from rich and vanilla-forward to light and floral.
 Don’t be afraid to try a few to find one you love.
 And a pro tip: vermouth is wine, so once you open a bottle, you must store it in the refrigerator.
 It will keep it fresh and prevent the oxidized, stale flavors that can ruin an otherwise perfect cocktail.